 - a.
 Sample contractual language: - i.
 Data Access Policies.
-Schedule [] contains a true and complete list of the Company's data and data flows, including, but not limited to, the Company's network topology, databases, document management systems, and any cross-border data transfers outside of the Territory; (ii) the Company's data-classification system and methodology; (iii) the Company's data collection and retention processes; and (iv) the requirements for granting or revoking access to Personal Information contained in the Company's Information Systems.
+Schedule [] contains a true and complete list of the Company's data-access policies and procedures, setting forth (i) the transit of the Company's data and data flows, including, but not limited to, the Company's network topology, databases, document management systems, and any cross-border data transfers outside of the Territory; (ii) the Company's data-classification system and methodology; (iii) the Company's data collection and retention processes; and (iv) the requirements for granting or revoking access to Personal Information contained in the Company's Information Systems.
 The Company is currently in compliance with each of the data-access policies and procedures set forth on Schedule [] and has maintained such compliance, in all material respects, for the past [] years.
-The Company has taken commercially reasonable steps to protect and maintain the integrity and confidential nature of the Personal Information provided to the Company in reliance on the Company's data-access policies, in all material respects, for the past [] years. - b.
-Pertinent defined term(s): - i.
+The Company has taken commercially reasonable steps to protect and maintain the integrity and confidential nature of the Personal Information provided to the Company in reliance on the Company's data-access policies, in all material respects, for the past [] years.

+- i.
 See 3(b)(i), supra, for an example definition of "Personal Information." - ii.
 See 2(b)(i), supra, for an example definition of "Information Systems."